In 2020, social media is one of the best ways for people to connect with one another.

 Additionally, the time people spend on social media each day has been growing since 2012.
 There's no way to predict the future, but we expect that in 2020 and beyond, the global average will likely rise, especially since the number of internet and social media users around the world continues to grow.

 Time spent on social media in a lifetime

-Assuming the average human lifespan of 72 years and we assume that many people now start using social media as young as 10 years old, that means the average person will spend a total of 3,462,390 minutes using social media over their whole lifetime.
+In 2020, the WHO estimates the average global lifespan is 72 years, and if we assume that many people now start using social media as young as 10 years old, that means the average person will spend a total of 3,462,390 minutes using social media over their whole lifetime.

-In other words, that's nearly 6 years and 8 months on social media in their lifetime based on the projections for social media use in 2019.
-Obviously, it's likely that usage will change within the next seven decades, so take that number with a grain of salt.
-But if current trends continue and average daily social media use keeps going up, that means humans are on track to spend a decade or more time on social media in their lifetime.
+In other words, that's nearly 6 years and 8 months on social media in their lifetime based on the projections for social media use in 2020.
+Obviously, usage will likely change within the next seven decades, so take that number with a grain of salt.
+But since the trend over the past few years has been for people to spend more and more time on social media, that means humans are on track to spend a decade or more time on social media in their lifetime.

-For comparison, Bureau of Labor Statistics data shows that people spend more time on social media than a number of common daily activities.
+For comparison, Bureau of Labor Statistics data shows that people spend more time on social media than on some everyday activities.

-If we break these numbers down even further, we can get a sense for how much time we are spending on each individual network and how that adds up across our lifetime.
+If we break these numbers down even further, we can get a sense of how much time we are spending on each individual network and how that adds up across our lifetime.

-From that data, we can quantify approximately how much time the average person will spend on each individual network over the course of their life.
+From that data, we can quantify approximately how much time the average person will spend on each individual network throughout their life.

-Obviously, this is just a projection and doesn't include every possible social media channel.
-It's also assuming that social media channels and usage will stay the same over the course of someone's entire life - unlikely!
+This is just a projection and doesn't include every possible social media channel.
+It's also assuming that social media channels and usage will stay the same throughout someone's entire life - unlikely!